Huzi Blogs

 Community and Policy Actions

-• Public Cooling Centers: Municipalities must establish public shelters with access to water, shade, and cooling facilities.
+• Public Cooling Centres: Municipalities must establish public shelters with access to water, shade, and cooling facilities.

 • Proactive Heat Plans: Authorities should enforce heat action plans that include adjusting work hours for outdoor laborers, issuing timely, data-driven alerts, and preparing healthcare systems for heat-related emergencies.